 The best way is to ensure you are qualified for the position you are applying for.
 No sense applying for a job you have no, or few, qualifications for.
 People argue with me all the time saying there is nothing wrong with dropping off a generic resume because you never know when you might be in the right place at the right time.
-I don’t argue back because that’s true.
+I don’t argue because that’s true.
 There are no hard and fast rules about how to apply for a job and there are as many ways to do it as there are jobs to be had.
-But if you are committed to a serious job search with the intent of getting a job fast, do yourself a favour and find some job postings that can help you customize and target your resume.
+But if you are committed to a serious job search with the intent of getting a job fast, do yourself a favour and find some job postings that can help you customize and target your resume with keywords and phrases.

 Applicant Tracking Systems score your resume based on how well the information in it matches the job requirements.
 Those free government-funded employment centres call that “skills matching”, but there is much more to an ATS-friendly resume than simply listing a bunch of bulleted lines mirroring the skills and qualifications described in the job posting.

-At the top of this post I mentioned that an ATS is used to filter out unsuitable resumes.
+At the top of this post, I mentioned that an ATS is used to filter out unsuitable resumes.
 But what if you are well-suited to the job you’ve applied for and still didn’t get a call for an interview?
-In that case, it may be you had enough keywords and phrases in your resume to get past the ATS, but not enough, or not the right information to impress a human.
+In that case, it may be that you had enough keywords and phrases in your resume to get past the ATS, but not enough, or not the right information to impress a human.
 Ultimately, it is a human being who decides who to call for an interview, so while you are tasked with making sure your resume is ATS-friendly, you must also ensure it will appeal to a human being.

 Alright all you job-seekers, there it is for today.
-Remember, since I am an expert resume-writer I can develop your resume and cover letter for you, so don’t stress!
-Believe me, there is no shame in getting a professional to write such an important document for you.
-And, as always, I want your feedback and comments so I can make this blog really useful and helpful to all job-seekers.
+Remember, since I am an expert resume-writer, I can develop a kick-ass resume and cover letter for you, so don’t stress!
+Believe me, hiring an expert to write such an important document can make the difference between going to interviews and staying at home.
+As always, I invite your comments so I can make this blog really useful and helpful to all job-seekers.